FJFehr/FJFehr.github.io/_pages/about.md

 **[December 2023]**

-Our work on Learning to Abstract with Nonparametric Variational Information Bottleneck will be presented at the [**Black Box NLP Workshop**](https://blackboxnlp.github.io/) EMNLP in Singapore!
+Our work on Learning to Abstract with Nonparametric Variational Information Bottleneck will be presented at the [**Black Box NLP Workshop**](https://blackboxnlp.github.io/) EMNLP2023 in Singapore!

 **[December 2023]**